Software Architecture

 Users of the Illuminator take one of two roles:

-Moder Developer: uses the Illuminator to create energy models that can be used in any simulation
+Model Developer: uses the Illuminator to develope new energy models that can be used in a simulation.

-Energy Analys: use sthe Illuminator to define and run simulation scenarios.
+Energy Analyst: use the Illuminator to define simulation scenarios and run simulations.

 Components